chefk5/NotesK1/README.md

   d.Save the quote on his phone (SQLite)

-After saving the quote the user can:
+<b>After saving the quote the user can:

-  a.Update,Delete & create new quote.
+  a.Update,Delete and create new quote.

   b.Add the quote to an image (black background only).

-3. The user can rate authors he like.
-His Ratings are saved online.

-There is a rock, paper & scissor game included.
+There is a rock, paper and scissor game included.